Phase module

 arable area accounted for in the yield (it is the same as accounting for it at the end ie yield x 0.8 / threshold x cost == yield / threshold x cost x 0.8)

-The crop yield for each rotation phase, on the base LMU [3], before frost and harvested proportion adjustment (spilt/split grain), is entered as an input.
+The crop yield for each rotation phase, on the base LMU [3], at the optimal time of seeding and before harvested proportion adjustment (spilt/split grain), is entered as an input.
 The yield is inputted assuming seeding was completed at the optimal time.
 The base yield inputs are read in from either the simulation output or from Property.xl depending on what the user has specified to do.
 The yield input is dependent on the rotation history and hence accounts for the level of soil fertility, weed burden, disease prominence, and how the current land use is affected by the existing levels of each in the rotation.
 Biomass is calculated as a function of yield and harvest index.
 Yield is the input rather than biomass because that is easier to relate to and thus determine inputs.
 However, it is converted to biomass so that the optimisation has the option to tactically deviate from the overall strategy.
 For example, the model may select a barley phase at the beginning of the year with the expectation of harvesting it for saleable grain.
 However, based on spring conditions the model may choose to either cut the crop for hay or use it as standing fodder.
 To allow these tactics to be represented requires a common starting point which has been defined as phase biomass.
 Biomass can either be harvested for grain, cut for hay or grazed as standing fodder.
 The biomass is estimated at harvest time and is adjusted downwards for ‘baling’ because a crop is baled prior to harvest.
 Grazing of standing fodder is assumed to occur at or after harvest.

 To extrapolate the inputs from the base LMU to the other LMUs an LMU adjustment factor is applied which determines the yield on each other LMU as a proportion of the base LMU.
 The LMU adjustment factor accounts for the variation in yield on different LMUs when management is the same.